MattKevan/uxlift/_books/articulating-design-decisions-communicate-with-stakeholders-keep-your-sanity-and-deliver-the-best-user-experience.md

 title: 'Articulating Design Decisions: Communicate with Stakeholders, Keep Your Sanity, and Deliver the Best User Experience'
 image: "/assets/images/articulating-design-decisions.jpg"
-intro: Talking to people about your designs might seem like a basic skill, but it can be difficult to do efficiently and well.
+description: Talking to people about your designs might seem like a basic skill, but it can be difficult to do efficiently and well.
 free: false
 link: https://amzn.to/2OSO98c